2qke/Loli-Search/README.md

 Loli Search was founded in early 2022 and it enter alpha in march 2022.
 Loli Search respects user privacy, freedom and their hidden identity.

-If you have any questions or suggestions, you can contact us anytime.
+If you have any questions or suggestions, you can contact me anytime.

-<small>I would like to thank Enver Ege Kızıl for his help.</small>
+<small>I would like to thank @Egozilla for his translation.</small>

 E-mail : ozkayayasin964@gmail.com